Class Amazon::AWS::MultipleOperation

 Public Class methods

-This will allow you to take two Operation objects and combine them to form a single object, which can then be used to perform searches.
-AWS itself imposes the maximum of two combined operations.
+This allows you to take multiple Operation objects and encapsulate them to form a single object, which can then be used to send a single request to AWS.
+This allows for greater efficiency, reducing the number of requests sent to AWS.

-• One or both operations may have multiple results pages available, but only the first page can be returned.
-If you need the other pages, perform the operations separately, not as part of a MultipleOperation.
+• One or both operations may have multiple results pages available, but only the first page will be returned by your requests.
+If you need subsequent pages, you must perform the operations separately.
+It is not possible to page through the results of a MultipleOperation response.

 Example: